 - the number of complaints received

 You can also view data on your subscriber growth, what email internet providers your subscribers are using, where your subscribers are located, and more.

 AWeber provides plenty of performance metrics that you can analyze and use to improve your email campaigns.

-While these are the most important features for email marketing, there are many other features within AWeber that I haven’t mentioned here.
+While these are the most notable features for email marketing, there are other features within AWeber that I haven’t mentioned here.
 For a full list, you should go here and click on “Features” at the top.